 Dieynabou Diallo making a latte

 As a mother of seven, Dieynabou quickly saw tthe opportunities in a rapidly expanding village for serving food and selling sundries.
-“I’ve been involved in small commerce for a long time, more than 15 years, but my means are very limited and I haven’t been able to branch out into catering,” she said.
+“I’ve been involved in small business for a long time, more than 15 years, but my means are very limited and I haven’t been able to branch out into catering,” she said.
 “I needed some investment for that but the terms and conditions of the microfinance companies were out of my range.
 The arrival of the VSLGs has changed everything, especially for us women.”

 Two of Dieynabou’s children Souleymane and Aïssatou, minding the sheep

 Since the introduction of savings groups to the Sinthiang Koundara area in 2015, Dieynabou has also taken part in a series of training sessions held in her village.
 There are now 75 savings groups in the area, including two designed specifically for children.
 Almost 1,800 people take part in the groups and the overwhelming majority of them are women.
-Each group raises an average minimum of 1.5-2 million CFA francs each cycle.
+Each group raises an average minimum of 1.5 - 2 million CFA Francs each cycle.
 Now, she has increased her investment in the group, and therefore has access to more credit.

 Indeed, by providing a completely secure way for their members to join forces, economically speaking, VSLGs can help disadvantaged people to accumulate productive resources more efficiently, paving the way for income generation.
 Collective saving also assists in promoting solidarity between members and provides an alternative safety net to the exploitative loans of financial or micro-financial organisations.